-In addition to the buffers and steps already mentioned, the different ramps and ladders, made of molded plastic, have to be remake.
+In addition to the buffers and steps already mentioned, the different ramps and ladders, made of moulded plastic, have to be remade.
 There is a “kit” in photo-etching for this wagon, but what I have against it is, as always, the flat and not cylindrical aspect of the railings and other handles.
 The truth is that, seen from a distance and painted in black, it is deceptive.

 I also plan to replace the main marking plates, as the original pad printing is poorly applied.

 There are four handles near the doors.
 The fixing pins are very large, but I do not want to fill the holes.
-So these “blocks” will be preserved, glued and eventually painted to make them more discreet.
+So, these “blocks” will be preserved, glued and eventually painted to make them more discreet.
 But the four corner handles are missing.
 They are a little different: same centre distance, but right angled elbows.

 The wagon body, mounted on its plywood support, is drilled to ø 0.4 at the desired locations.
 The handles are glued with superglue, from the inside concerning the parts near the doors, and from the outside to the ends, with a microdrop of glue.